rearc/terraform-aws-codepipeline-status/README.md

 # terraform-aws-codepipeline-status
-Terraform module using a Lambda function and CloudWatch Events to report status of CodePipeline stage execution to the GitHub commit status API.
+Terraform module to report CodePipeline stage execution status to the GitHub commit status API using a Lambda function and CloudWatch Events.